Oakton Street Project

 Thank you for visiting the Oakton Street project webpage.

 The Cook County Department of Transportation and Highways (DoTH) is committed to ensuring that those who live and work in the County are part of our planning process.
-Bookmark this page or join the mailing list to stay up to date on the project.
+Bookmark this page or email OaktonStImprovements@gmail.com to request to be added to the mailing list to stay up to date on the project.

 Date: October 10, 2024